-We present new research in the development of nonlinear control system design techniques based on sinusoidal-input describing-function (SIDF) methods.
-In this work, we combine an SIDF technique with a fuzzy logic methodology to create a direct fuzzy-logic controller synthesis procedure.
-The background for this work is established by focussing on these two fundamental foundations, namely SIDF methods and fuzzy control.
+A previous paper presented preliminary research in the development of fuzzy-logic controller system design techniques based on combining a sinusoidal-input describing-function (SIDF) approach with fuzzy logic methodologies to create a direct fuzzy-logic controller synthesis procedure [1].
+The background for this ongoing work is overviewed by focussing on these two fundamental foundations, namely SIDF methods and fuzzy control.